addu390/addu390.github.io/_posts/2024-05-04-telemetry-pipeline.md

 <li><p><b>Cost</b>: Evaluate the cost implications, including storage, processing, and any associated services.</p></li>
 <li><p><b>Analytics Use Cases</b>: Determine whether the primary need is for real-time analytics, historical data analysis, or both.</p></li>
 <li><p><b>Transactions</b>: Consider the nature and complexity of transactions that will be performed.
 For example: Batch write transactions</p></li>
-<li><p><b>Write/Read Consistency</b>: Decide on the level of consistency required for the application.
+<li><p><b>Read and Write Consistency</b>: Decide on the level of consistency required for the application.
 For example, OLTP (Online Transaction Processing) systems prioritize consistency and transaction integrity, while OLAP (Online Analytical Processing) systems are optimized for complex queries and read-heavy workloads.</p></li>
 </ul>

 <hr class="hr">